-When discussing the cost of developing a taxi-app, there’s no categorical figure one can stick to.
+When discussing the cost of developing an app like uber, there’s no categorical figure one can stick to.
 Statista provides the average rate for different locations around the world:

 Just to reaffirm the point, these figures must be taken with a pinch of salt.
 They only reflect the averages.
 A comprehensive discussion about the project with a development partner can reveal additional costs.

 Although cab/taxi-booking behemoths like Uber and Lyft are firmly placed in the industry and continue to work aggressively on global expansion, there’s still plenty of room for new players to innovate.
 By identifying a niche and focusing on the unique value proposition, they can create a profitable monetization strategy.

 New players must always guard against feature creep, which is highly probable midway through custom app development.